Celtic's Victor Wanyama has joined Southampton, say Kenyans

 Celtic midfielder Victor Wanyama has been congratulated by the Football Kenya Federation (FKF) for "making history by signing for Southampton".

-Neither the Scottish champions nor the Saints have confirmed the completion of a £12m deal for the 22-year-old.
+Neither the Scottish champions nor the Saints have confirmed the completion of a

 But FKF president Sam Nyamweya has already welcomed the prospect of a Kenyan playing in England's top flight.